Leon4ai/-Core-System-Development-CSCE2110/docs/group-contribution-report.md

 ### [Member 2 full name]

-[Name] worked on [specific components/files].
-Their completed tasks included [specific functions or features and what those changes accomplished].
+[Name] worked on WaitRequest.cpp, the renamed WaitQueue files, Resource.cpp, ReservationManger.cpp, the Student class, the CancelStack class, Reservation.h and its methods, the ReservationList CRUD operations, WaitingListManager.cpp, system UI, and search/sorting algorithms.
+Their completed tasks included implementing CSV serialization for resources, building the core methods for student and reservation objects, developing the LIFO stack for cancellations, setting up the main command-line menu UI, and programming linear search, binary search, and quicksort algorithms.
 They tested [specific scenarios] and resolved [specific bugs, if applicable].
-Their documentation or complexity-analysis contributions included [actual work, or state that none was assigned].
+Their documentation or complexity-analysis contributions included enhancing the project README with project details and instructions.
 Their GitHub contributions are documented in [commit hashes, branch names, and pull-request links].
 Their other work on the milestone included [additional actual contributions, if any].

 ### Roosevelt Ngwatemoh